Skip to main content

 Of course, the old map doesn't call the area of the Roman villa 'King's Hedges'.
 We can't imagine why (tongue in cheek).

 For your final question, no King's Hedges Road is not Roman.
-It was originally a farm track, leading to the original King's Hedges (see map at the top of this blog post).
+It was originally a dead end farm track, leading to the original King's Hedges (see map at the top of this blog post).
 The majority of King's Hedges Road dates from the late 1970s, when it was redirected and extended across the old Arbury/Harborough Meadows as part of the Cambridge Northern Bypass/A14 development.
 The new road actually lopped off the end of the original Arbury Road, and is actually on a totally different course to the original King's Hedges Road.

 If it was King's Hedges it would be, without protest, query, or old maps and documents saying otherwise.

-We love to receive your emails, but please remember we are not the only ones producing local history work and we have nothing to do with anybody who proclaims King's Hedges as anything other than King's Hedges.
 We spend so much time on the subject answering puzzled enquirers, yet we don't even find the history of King's Hedges very appealing.
 Hedged hunting warrens for royal entertainment and 'sport' and vast 1970s road extensions really do not interest us much.

 This is our last word on the subject.
 We had several emails from readers believing that we, as local historians, wrote it.
 Please do not blame us for the outdoor display.
 We had absolutely nothing to do with it.